Antonio Ravalli: Career

-Ravalli traveled with Fathers Louis Vercruyesse, Michael Accolti, and John Nobili, Brother Francis Huybrechts, and six sisters of the Congregation of Notre Dame de Namur, arriving at Fort Vancouver, 5 August 1844, after a voyage of eight months.
+Ravalli traveled with the priests Louis Vercruyesse, Michael Accolti, and John Nobili, Francis Huybrechts, and six sisters of the Congregation of Notre Dame de Namur, arriving at Fort Vancouver, 5 August 1844, after a voyage of eight months.
 He brought medical supplies, carpentry tools, and two mill stones to stock the Jesuit missions.
 He spent a few months at the mission of St. Paul on the Willamette River (Champoeg, Oregon), where he studied English and ministered to the sick (being skilled in medicine).
-In the spring of 1845, he joined Father Adrian Hoeck at the mission of St. Ignatius among the Kalispel (Pend d'Oreille), on the upper Columbia River in what is now Washington.
+In the spring of 1845, he joined Adrian Hoeck at the mission of St. Ignatius among the Kalispel (Pend d'Oreille), on the upper Columbia River in what is now Washington.

 In 1845, Ravalli was transferred to St. Mary's Mission on the Bitterroot River in what is now western Montana.
 On his way there, he stopped at Colville, Washington, where he resuscitated a young Indian woman who had tried to hang herself.
 From then on, he had a reputation as a healer wherever he went.
 Upon his arrival at St. Mary's Mission, Ravalli inoculated the Bitterroot Salish people against smallpox.
 When he used up all the pharmaceuticals he had brought from Italy, he learned remedies from the Indians and made his own medicines.
 He built a grist mill and sawmill at the mission.